-Separation anxiety is a frustrating and widespread problem for countless dogs and their owners.
+Separation stress is a frustrating and widespread problem for countless dogs and their owners.
 It occurs when a dog becomes overly attached to its human(s) and suffers severe stress when left alone.

-Any dog can develop separation anxiety under the right set of circumstances.
+Any dog can develop separation stress under the right set of circumstances.
 While the exact cause is not known, several factors contribute to the problem.

 Dog cognition expert, Alexandra Horowitz led a 2014 study measuring the reactions of various dog breeds to five stressors: meeting unfamiliar people, meeting other dogs, touch sensitivity, loud noises, and separation from their humans.